SC Internacional: Renaissance and international success (2000–2015)

 in the early hours of 28 November, a car accident on Beira-Mar Avenue in Florianópolis resulted in the death of the 21-year-old promising young forward.
 The car he was driving lost control on a curve near the Hercílio Luz Bridge and plunged into the sea.
 For years the player was remembered on a banner with the words "Librelato lives 7" at Beira-Rio.

 It seemed liked another decade of difficult times was coming, but under the leadership of a new president, Inter was finding its way back to the top.
 Fernando Carvalho has a lot to do with the successful comeback of the club.
 Recognized even by political adversaries as an executive who understands football, the sports official first ran for the presidency of Internacional in 1999 but was defeated.
 He won in 2001, faced a difficult year in 2002, but started a transformation process in 2003 that led the club to the top of the world.
 Carvalho and his team took various measures to reform the club.
 These included implementing long-term contracts, particularly extending up to five years for young players, as well as adopting performance-based contracts.
 Additionally, they implemented a strategic plan aimed at boosting the number of club members and made substantial investments in the youth academy.
 Upon assuming the role, the club had a mere 7,000 associates.
 However, by the time they left the presidency, membership had soared to 45,000.

 Internacional and LDU Quito in the 2006 Copa Libertadores quarter-final at Beira-Rio.

 Under the leadership of the chairman, Inter entered the new millennium seeking renewal from their youth teams.
 The club won four state titles in a row, from 2002 to 2005.
 The club modernized all its departments and prepared for a new football era.
 The South American Cup meant a return to the world stage and prepared the team for contesting the Copa Libertadores title.
 The campaign included eight wins, six draws, and just one defeat, to Ecuador's LDU Quito in the quarter-finals.
 To win the title, Internacional had to move past two clubs that had won the tournament three times – Uruguay's Nacional and São Paulo, who were the defending champions.

 Against São Paulo, Internacional arguably won the title away in the first leg.
-Stunning the 80,000 são-paulinos attending the match at the Morumbi stadium, Rafael Sóbis scored twice in the second half before defender Edcarlos scored for São Paulo.
+In front of 80,000 são-paulinos attending the match at the Morumbi stadium, Rafael Sóbis scored twice in the second half before defender Edcarlos scored for São Paulo.
 Internacional needed just a draw in the second leg at home, and they left the pitch as South American champions for the first time.
 Striker Fernandão, who, along with Tinga, scored in the final match at the Beira-Rio stadium, was one of the 14 players finishing as top scorer of the Libertadores, with five goals.
 He was voted Man of the Match against São Paulo and won a Toyota Corolla as the prize.
 Fernandão put the car up for auction and gave the money to charity organizations.